Advent Wreath Prayers - Advent Candle

 It sure is easy to tell others what to do, and then not do it ourselves.
 Jesus calls that hypocrisy.

-Today, we see totalitarianism, and dictatorship, people trying to sinfully control and dominate other people, we see so much abuse of authority in society and families, all in the name of following the rules.
+We sadly see people trying to sinfully control and dominate other people, we see so much abuse of authority in society and families, all in the name of following the rules.

-We see many parents either permissive or authoritarian, instead of wisely using the authority God gave them.
+We sadly see many parents either too permissive or too authoritarian, instead of wisely using the authority God gave them.

-In my own experience, I had some - not all - pastors who were teaching one way, and living another.
-They were found to be deceiving people, while trying to control every aspect of their lives.
+We even see, sadly, some pastors, who teach one way, and live another.
+They deceive people, even while trying to control every aspect of their lives.

 Christ was born, and the Angel told the shepherds the good news.
 This is considered the first public "in-real-time" announcement of the Gospel, which means the Good News.